VictorAdeB/VictorAdeB/README.md

 Currently building my personal portfolio to showcase my skills and projects.

 ### 🌱 What I’m Learning
-I'm learning more about ReactJS, Framer Motion, and Next.js to elevate my front-end development capabilities.
+I'm learning more about ReactJS, and Node.js to elevate my development capabilities.

 ### 🤝 Collaboration
 I'm excited to collaborate on open-source projects and share knowledge within the developer community.

 ### 💡 Interests
-I’m exploring TypeScript, GSAP, Python, Cloud Engineering, and Databases to broaden my technical expertise.
+I’m exploring TypeScript, Java, Backend Engineering, System Design and Databases to broaden my technical expertise.

 ### 🧑‍💻 Seeking Help With
-Looking for guidance and mentorship in mastering TypeScript to improve my coding efficiency.
+Looking for guidance and mentorship in mastering Java to improve my coding efficiency.

 ### 📚 Ask Me About
 The latest book I’m reading or the podcasts I’m tuned into.